ang-zeyu/infisearch/docs/src/indexing_configuration.md

     "num_stores_per_dir": 1000,

     // Whether positions will be stored.
+    //
-    // Phrase queries / Query Term Proximity Ranking will be unavailable if this is false.
+    // Phrase queries and Query Term Proximity Ranking
+    // will be unavailable if this is false.
+    //
-    // You'll want to turn this off for very large collections. (~> 1GB) "with_positions": true
+    // You may want to turn this off for very large collections. (~> 1GB) "with_positions": true
   }
 }